Choosing the right hvac filter type

 The frequency of filter replacement depends on various factors such as the type of filter, the level of pollutants in your environment, and the usage of your HVAC system.
 As a general guideline, it is recommended to replace disposable filters every 1-3 months, meanwhile reusable filters should be cleaned and replaced every 3-6 months.
 Notwithstanding, it is essential to check the manufacturer’s recommendations for your specific filter to ensure optimal performance.

-READ MORE Choosing washable vs. disposable HVAC filters
+READ MORE HVAC performance and clean filters

 3. DIY vs. Professional Filter Replacement